skynixukraine/SX-Photo-Gallery/readme.txt

 = How to upload a photo? =

 You should have at least one gallery created.
 When You do, follow these steps:
-1. navigate to SX Photo Galleries -> Add New Photo, or SX Photo Galleries -> All Photos and press button "Add New Photo".
+1. Navigate to SX Galleries -> Add New Photo.
 2. Enter photo name in "Title" field.
 3. On the right side of screen choose a gallery(ies) for the photo.
-4. Press "Set featured image".
-Select desired image from existing photos in media library or upload some new and select them.
+4. Click "Set featured image".
+5. Select desired image from existing photos in media library or upload some new and select them.

 = How to display gallery? =